includeos/IncludeOS/README.md

 **The script will:**

 * Install the required dependencies: `curl make clang-3.8 nasm bridge-utils qemu`.
+* Create a network bridge called `bridge43`, for tap-networking.
-* Build IncludeOS with CMake, which includes
+* Build IncludeOS with CMake:
   * Download the latest binary release bundle from github together with the required git submodules.
   * Unzip the bundle to the current build directory.
-  * Build the different tools vmbuilder, which turns your service into a bootable image.
+  * Build several tools used with IncludeOS, including vmbuilder, which turns your service into a bootable image.
-  * Create a network bridge called `bridge43`, for tap-networking.
-  * Install everything over at `$INCLUDEOS_PREFIX/includeos` (defaults to `/usr/local`).
+  * Install everything in `$INCLUDEOS_PREFIX/includeos` (defaults to `/usr/local`).

 Configuration of your IncludeOS installation can be done inside `build/` with `ccmake ..`.